top of page

 • Swollen lymph nodes in the neck

-In my case, a small nodule was felt during my annual physical and the doctor suggested an ultrasound to confirm.
+In my case, a small nodule was felt during my annual physical, and the doctor suggested an ultrasound to confirm.
 The ultrasound was done a few weeks later and confirmed that I had a nodule that measured roughly 1.1 cm.
 (Generally, anything over one centimeter is biopsied).
-During the biopsy, the doctor and tech informed me that nodules are very common and only about 2% of them are "bad".
+During the biopsy, the doctor and tech informed me that nodules are very common and only about 2% of them are "bad."
 Most people have them before the age of 50.
-So, when I received by biopsy results the next week I was surprised to read the words "Papillary Thyroid Cancer".
+So, when I received my biopsy results the next week, I was surprised to read the words "Papillary Thyroid Cancer."
 I had no idea what would come next.

 The good news is that papillary thyroid cancer responds well to treatment, especially surgery, and has a high cure rate.